 Padang Bai, Bali, Indonesia to Gili Air Island, Lombok, Indonesia

 Since traffic in Bali is horrendous, it could be even more.
 We were picked up around 5.30 am from our hotel in Ubud and it took us only around 1.5 hours to get to the harbor in Padang Bay.

 We booked the tickets online via the company BlueWater Express.
-This is the first company who organised fast boat trips to the Gilis.
+This is the first company that organized fast boat trips to the Gilis.
 There are several other fast boat operators you can choose from.

 SLOW BOAT OR A FAST BOAT FROM BALI TO GILI ISLANDS?